 - Criminal Penalties: fines and imprisonment

 - Director Banning : disqualification for up to 10 years

-Illegal phoenix activity involves the intentional transfer of assets from an indebted company to a new company to avoid paying creditors, tax or employee entitlements.
-Don’t get caught out.
+Phoenix activity involves the intentional transfer of assets at undervalue from an indebted company to a new company without debt to avoid paying creditors, tax or employee entitlements.
+Such action is illegal.